luphoria/graim/setup.md

 Now, you have to actually add graim to the communities it is moderating.

 ### Adding the Discord bot
 - Copy your Discord bot's "application ID" or "client ID" (same variable as `discordClient`).
 - Paste that ID in the following link: `https://discordapp.com/api/oauth2/authorize?client_id=`&lt;YOUR CLIENT ID HERE&gt;`&scope=bot&permissions=8`
 - Complete the steps as Discord autofills them.
+- Once graim is in your server, ensure that the `graim` role in your roles list is placed higher than the `muted` role - otherwise, graim will crash if you try to mute.

 ### Adding the Matrix bot
-Simply invite the bot to each room, as you would any other user, and it should instantly join the room.
-Make sure the bot is running!
+- Invite the bot to every room needed, as you would any other user
+- For each room, make the bot an `Admin` (power level 100).
+Alternatively, if you don't want to do that, you can make it a `Moderator` (power level 50), and adjust `Change permissions` in the room to `Moderator` - this will allow it to change other users' power levels to -1, effectively muting them.

+### Adding yourself to the moderator list
+In order to use any graim commands, you first need to be considered a moderator by graim itself.

+- Run `;adduser <alias> @user:matrixexample.org @discorduser moderator` from an Admin (power level 100) account on Matrix.

+*In the future, any new moderators you add will also be able to run `adduser` - whether they have power level 100 or not.*

 **Congratulations, you have set up graim!**